2025 Hawaii Bowl

-The 2025 Hawaii Bowl is a college football bowl game that is scheduled to be played on December 24, 2025, at Clarence T. C. Ching Athletics Complex located in Honolulu, Hawaii.
-The 22nd annual Hawaii Bowl game will feature teams from the American Athletic Conference, Conference USA, or the Mountain West Conference.
-The game is scheduled to begin at 3:00 p.m.
-HST and will air on ESPN.
-The Hawaii Bowl will be one of the 2025–26 bowl games concluding the 2025 FBS football season.
-For the first time since 2013, the game will be sponsored by hotel and resort chain Sheraton, and will be officially known as the Sheraton Hawaii Bowl.
+The 2025 Hawaii Bowl was a college football bowl game played on December 24, 2025, at Clarence T. C. Ching Athletics Complex in Honolulu, Hawaii.
+It was the 22nd annual Hawaii Bowl.
+The game began at approximately 3:00 p.m.
+HST and aired on ESPN.
+The Hawaii Bowl was one of the 2025–26 bowl games concluding the 2025 FBS football season.
+For the first time since 2013, the game was sponsored by Sheraton Hotels and Resorts, and was officially known as the Sheraton Hawaii Bowl.